Here's What You Need to Know: President Bush held office during a time of tectonic change, as four decades of cold war drew to an end.

 Treating the Soviet premier as an equal applied a balm to wounded Soviet pride—and improved prospects for postwar concord between East and West.
 Few victories are permanent in war and diplomacy.
 Defeated foes have a way of regenerating, and they seldom forget deliberate humiliation at the hands of the victors.
 Paybacks are hell.
 Think about a vengeful Germany, forced to concede “war guilt” in writing after World War I. Celebrating without jeering, then, is the trick for victors such as the West in the Cold War.

 And George Bush helped pull it off.
 Somewhere, I would like to think, the ghosts of Plutarch, Aristotle and Machiavelli are saluting him for his forceful yet magnanimous foreign policy.
 Rest in peace.

-James Holmes is J. C. Wylie Chair of Maritime Strategy at the Naval War College and coauthor of Red Star over the Pacific (second edition due out December 15).
+James Holmes is J. C. Wylie Chair of Maritime Strategy at the Naval War College.
 The views voiced here are his alone.